Table of Contents

 - Download a Free End User License Agreement (EULA)

-- The Basics: What is an End User License Agreement?
+- What is an End User License Agreement?

-- The Most Common End User License Agreement Situations
+- Common Uses of an End User License Agreement

 1. Download a Free End User License Agreement (EULA) Template

-2. The Basics: What is an End User License Agreement
+2. What is an End User License Agreement?

 An End User License Agreement is a contract between two parties — the licensor and the licensee — for the right to use proprietary software.
 The licensor or vendor is often an individual or software company who created the software.
 The licensee is the user who pays a fee to use, download, or install a copy of the software.